komodoooo/Arb-tool/README.md

 # Dependencies:

 - The ruby programming language and rubygems package manager
-- The gems "nokogiri", "open-uri", "colorize" (and net-http, net-dns & socket system gems)
+- The gems **nokogiri, open-uri, colorize (and net-http, net-dns & socket system gems)**

-Tested on Ubuntu WSL, Linux Mint, Ubuntu 22.04 LTS, Debian 10.
+Tested on Many debian-based machines.

 # New featuers
-1) _dnsenum_ command, to enumerate DNS
-2) _svrscan_ command, scan for possible webserver vulns by looking at versions (Apache/Nginx)
+1) _svrscan_ command, scan for possible webserver vulns by looking at versions (Apache/Nginx)
-3) _ssl_ command, to verify the ssl certificate
-4) Restyling of the _fuzzer_ command for default wordlist support
+2) Restyling of the _fuzzer_ command for default wordlist support
-5) Restyled the _lookup_ command: now it works with an API, [this](https://ipwhois.app)
+3) Restyled the _lookup_ command: now it works with an API, [this](https://ipwhois.app)
-6) Added an [external paper](https://www.speedguide.net) to the _portscan_ command
+4) Added an [external paper](https://www.speedguide.net) to the _portscan_ command
-7) Colors, more gem compatibility + now arb is **totally** written with object oriented code + errors fix

-Version upgrade (1.8.3 to 2.1.2, latest version.
+Version upgrade (2.1.2 to 2.1.3, latest version.
 Maybe.)

-# Credits
+# Contribute

-By **me**
+You can't